TritonDataCenter/manta/docs/operator-guide.md

     # Install the agent on all servers.
     sdc-oneachnode -a "apm install $marlin_agent_file >>/var/log/marlin-agent-install.log 2>&1 && echo success || echo 'fail (see /var/log/marlin-agent-install.log)'"

+    # Add the marlin-agent's configuration to those servers
+    sdc-login manta

+    # Repeat this with UUIDs of all servers running marlin-agents
+    manta-marlin -s $CN_UUID
+    ...
+    exit

     # Sanity check to ensure marlin agent is running on all storage servers.
     sdc-oneachnode -a 'svcs -H marlin-agent'
     ```